pmndrs/react-three-fiber/readme.md

 #### Does it have limitations?

 None.
-Everything that works in threejs will work here without exception.
+Everything that works in Threejs will work here without exception.

-#### Can it keep up with frequent updates to threejs?
+#### Can it keep up with frequent updates to Threejs?

-Yes, because it merely expresses threejs in JSX: `<mesh />` becomes `new THREE.Mesh()`, and that happens dynamically.
-There is no hard dependency on a particular threejs version, it does not wrap or duplicate a single threejs class.
+Yes.
+There is no hard dependency on a particular Threejs version, it does not wrap or duplicate a single Threejs class.
+It merely expresses Threejs in JSX: `<mesh />` becomes `new THREE.Mesh()`, and that happens dynamically.

-#### Is it slower than plain threejs?
+#### Is it slower than plain Threejs?

-There is no additional overhead.
-Components participate in the renderloop outside of React.
+No. There is no additional overhead.
+Components participate in a unified renderloop outside of React.
+It outperforms Threejs in scale due to Reacts scheduling abilities.

 ### What does it look like?